Staff and students go head-to-head on BBC quiz show

 Here’s what they had to say about the gameshow:

-Biochemistry student, Rachel Ng said: “It was an amazing experience to be on a radio quiz because I had learnt so much!
-One question that intrigued me was directed to my professor, Jake Baum, who was asked to state what the meaning of ‘S’ in the ‘N4HCS’ scaffold of antimalarial drugs.
+Biotechnology student, Rachel Ng said: “It was such an incredible experience participating in a BBC radio quiz, and I walked away with so much new knowledge!
+One question that genuinely intrigued me was directed towards my professor, Jake Baum, who was asked to explain the meaning of 'S' in the 'N4HCS' scaffold of antimalarial drugs.

 Dr Philip Ramsden said: “I really enjoyed it!
 I managed to dredge up some hard-ish maths and some nice general knowledge, while getting a bit of arithmetic badly wrong, so a mixed bag as far as my professional reputation is concerned.